al-flowers/cyel/README.md

 # cyel (working title)
+Cyel is a relatively simple HTML5 canvas based game inspired by puzzle fighter and various puzzle fighter-like games.
 NOTE: As impractical as it may be, this project is being built mostly from scratch.
 That is all.

 ## Running the project locally
-NOTE: The project will soon run on hosted website Simply run a local http server in the cyel/ directory and access cyel.html through the localhost.
+The project will eventually be running on a hosted website.
+In the meantime, run a local http server in the cyel/ directory and access cyel.html through the localhost.

 Example Method:
 1. Install the http-server package following the directions at  https://www.npmjs.com/package/http-server.